Vera S. Candiani

 I encourage students to interrogate the physical realities framing their everyday lives with questions conducive to uncovering the logic behind the human choices that shaped them.
 These material realities can range from industrialized food provision to indoor plumbing and sewage layouts, from grid urban layouts to schools that segregate the space, content and method of learning from manual work.
 Second, I instill the kind of literacy necessary to answer these questions fully – the ability to “read” landscapes, infrastructures and objects historically.
 I do this because I believe these skills are essential to understanding the obstacles to necessary changes in the way humans live and to creating solutions that are viable.
 To marry these convictions with the traditions that shape the history curriculum, my teaching program at the graduate and undergraduate level is based strongly on the political economy and ecology involved in historical processes.

-My current undergraduate courses include: surveys of the history of colonial Latin America (HIS 303/LAS 305) and of Modern Mexico from 1810 on (HIS 309/LAS 312); a research seminar on how to use material and environmental sources historically (HIS 400) and a new reading seminar on Objects and Landscapes in History (HIS 464).
+My current undergraduate courses include: surveys of the history of colonial Latin America (HIS 303/LAS 305) and of Modern Mexico from 1810 on (HIS 309/LAS 312); a research seminar on how to use material and environmental sources historically (HIS 400) and a new reading seminar on Objects and Landscapes in History (HIS 464), which has a graduate counterpart as well.
 I teach undergraduates much as I teach grads, by challenging them to ask questions and take intellectual risks.

 Selected Articles and Chapters

 "Bourbons and Water," in Jordana Dym and Karl Offen, eds., Mapping Latin America.
 A Journey through Latin American Maps from the Columbian Encounter to the Present (University of Chicago Press, 2011)